Sam-Varghese/portfolio-SamVarghese/README.md

 ![My Profile image](public/img.png)

-Hey folks this is the repository containing the source code of my portfolio (sam-varghese.com).
+Hey folks this is the repository containing the source code of my portfolio (<a href="https:/sam-varghese.com">sam-varghese.com</a>).
 Here are the technologies used in order to develop this portfolio:

 - [React JS](https://reactjs.org/)
 - [Sass](https://sass-lang.com/)